Uma Thurman Is Unsuccessful At Banning Press From Covering Custody Trial

 — That's Entertainment (@ThatsEntertain1) January 13, 2017

-John Browning, the lawyer for the New York Post argued that there was “no compelling reason” that the press should be kept out of the court room, and the judge agreed, saying that he does not give special treatment to celebrities or the “rich and famous.”
+John Browning, the lawyer for the New York Post argued that there was “no compelling reason” that the press should be kept out of the courtroom, and the judge agreed, saying that he does not give special treatment to celebrities or the “rich and famous.”

 “I cannot find that those compelling circumstances have been demonstrated, accordingly I will deny the motion.”

-Arki Busson’s lawyer, Peter Bronstein said that his client wants press to be able to report on the trial, so that other foreign fathers can see that it is possible to fight for your paternal rights in the United States.
+Arki Busson’s lawyer, Peter Bronstein said that his client wants the press to be able to report on the trial, so that other foreign fathers can see that it is possible to fight for your paternal rights in the United States.

 “I have a responsibly to make sure that my client — who is not American, who is a French citizen, who has a home in London, and a home in the Bahamas, and has an American child — is able to see his child.”